phiresky/ebv-theta-to-mqtt/README.md

 * msglen: the message length in bytes (excluding header)
 * content: a set of numbers representing some data.

-I have described all the known interesting values for each message type (in my setup) in [interesting_values.yaml](interesting_values.yaml)
+I have described all the known interesting values for each message type (in my setup) in [interesting_values.yaml](interesting_values.yaml).
+The most interesting message is the one starting with msgtype `bd01`, it contains the state of the burner and multiple temperatures.

+* Every number I've seen is little-endian.
+Most are 16 bit, some 8 and 32 bit.
+Most are unsigned, some are signed.
+* Most temperature values are scaled by 10 (19.3°C is sent as the u16le value `193`)